mafiaa-ship-it/spike-s2t4-chat-app/README.md

 # Realtime Chat App (Next.js & Pusher)
+TODO:
+* need to update to newest version of react and fix that
+* remove sentiment analysis

 This project contains the source code for a very simple realtime chat application with sentiment analysis.
 With sentiment analysis, we are able to detect the mood of a person based on the words they use in their chat messages.